suppayami/yamiworld.com/_posts/2013-08-09-luna-engine-notes.markdown

 description: "Some notes you should know when using Luna Engine for RPG Maker VX Ace."
 ---

-Luna Engine, an GUI overhaul scripts series for RPG Maker VX Ace, is going to be released soon.
-In this post, I will note something you should know before using it for your projects.
+Luna Engine is series of scripts that overhauls the GUI for RPG Maker VXAce.
+This post notes something you should know before using it for your projects.

 1. **Installation:**
-For the best performance, you should place scripts in this below order:
+For the best performance and avoiding any issues, you should place scripts based on the order below:
-  * Configurations for both Menu and Battle Luna, any change in order does not cause any problem.
+  * Configurations for both Menu and Battle Luna.
+You can put both Menu and Battle Luna's configuration script on top of each other and it won't cause any problem.
   * Lunatic Configurations for Menu Luna.
   * Battle Luna Core.
   * Menu Luna Core.